 If you do not provide information requested by us from time to time, we may not be able to provide services to you or otherwise fulfil the purpose for which we have requested the information.

 In some circumstances, we collect Personal Data about you from a third-party source.
 For example, we may collect Personal Data from a company for whom you work, other organisations with whom you have dealings, government agencies, a credit reporting agency, a recruitment agency, an information or service provider or from a publicly available record.

 We, our subsidiaries, employees, agents, consultants and sub-contractors, may use your Personal Data and disclose it on a confidential basis to third parties, such as Quill, Vital, Cognia Law, barristers, experts, our consultants) for the following purposes:

 We will not sell, resell, lease or license your Personal Data to any third parties.

 Your information is generally stored on servers and filing systems in the European Economic Area which includes the UK.
-We will take appropriate technical and organisational measures to keep your information confidential and secure against unauthorised access, accidental loss, improper use and disclosure in accordance with our internal procedures covering the storage, access and disclosure of information.
+We will take appropriate technical and organisational measures to keep your information confidential and secure in accordance with our internal procedures covering the storage, access and disclosure of information.
 Information may be kept on our information technology systems or in paper files.

-From time to time your information may be stored in, or accessed from ,countries outside the EEA.
+From time to time it may be stored in or accessed from countries outside the EEA.
 Where this may happen, we always make sure that there are appropriate safeguards in place, such as the model contract clauses, binding corporate rules or the EU-US Privacy Shield, to guarantee that your information – and your rights – are protected to the same high standard as under UK law.